What's Next For The Market After Election Night? Normal Volatility, COVID-19 Concerns, Tax Talk

 Perhaps more notable, the COVID-19 pandemic continues to pose a risk of disrupting economic activity and different states will take different measures to contain the spread of the virus.

-"We are going to play this dividend country not only in Washington but also among states and its going to play out first and foremost on the COVID-front," said El-Erian.
+"We are going to play this divded country not only in Washington but also among states and its going to play out first and foremost on the COVID-front," said El-Erian.

 Related Link: Why The Senate Matters More Than The White House To Investors On Election Day